What is Expressive Arts Therapy?

 I am a Registered Therapeutic Counsellor with the Association of Cooperative Counselling Therapists of Canada and my services are covered by some extended insurance plans.
 Please contact your insurance company to find out if this is covered.

-Update: As of July, 2018, insurance plans with Sun Life that state that Counselling or Psychotherapy are covered will cover my services.
+Update: As of July, 2018, insurance plans with Sun Life that state that Clinical Counselling is covered will cover my services.

-Normal session rates are $110/session +GST, and I do offer a sliding scale as well.
+Normal session rates are $125/session, and I do offer a sliding scale as well.
 Please discuss with me before your session and I will do my best to ensure that therapy remains accessible to you.

 What if I have more questions?